-Halos mean (at least in part) Dios, and possibly Akio.
 Dios and Akio are associated with light and fire.
 Dios is the sun, so a halo around the sun is Dios.
-Utena as prince is Jesus, so Dios as the sun with a halo must be the Christian God: In the Christian trinity, Dios is the Father and Utena is the Son.
+Utena as prince is Jesus, so Dios as the sun with a halo could be the Christian God.
+I’m not convinced, but you might say that Dios is the Father and Utena is the Son in the Christian trinity.
 A halo around an artificial light should mean Akio and refer to illusions.
 A burning candle may mean both.
+In Manichaeism, halos are part of the good light mixed in with Akio’s evil darkness.
+There should always be a connection with goodness, though it may be misguided goodness under Akio’s evil control.

 Utena has both static halos and expanding halos like ripples of light; they match ripples of water.
+Some water ripples are vertical, as halos usually are.
 No two halos in the show are alike; all are visually distinct.
 Each one must have a different shade of meaning.

 In episode 30, Utena must blow out all three candles to be corrupted.
 The last candle has a halo that appears when the other candles are out.
 Later, on the horse rides with Touga and Akio culminating in the Second Seduction, the sun is surrounded by a halo.
 The halo seems to promise goodness as long as the light remains, but in episode 30 Utena blows out the last candle, and in the Second Seduction she stays in the woods with Akio until evening.